ManrajGrover/BasicORM/README.md

 ## Installation

 1. Clone the repository by running `git clone https://github.com/ManrajGrover/BasicORM.git`.
-2. Import database `database.db` using PhpMyAdmin or MySQL console.
+2. Import database `contacts.db` using PhpMyAdmin or MySQL console.
 3. Check the demo by running `php demo.php`

 ## What it does?